codingJea/quote-generator/README.md

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/jeaparker/async-quote-generator.git`
+1. Clone the repository: `git clone https://github.com/jeaparker/quote-generator.git`
-2. Navigate to the project directory: `cd async-quote-generator`
+2. Navigate to the project directory: `cd quote-generator`

 ## Usage